|

 good idea until that equipment starts failing left and right, or the

 whole place just burns down.
+This did not change from the 2023 revision.

 - 110.18.
 Arcing parts.
 This is one of several code requirements